TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

 ## Introduction

-Nikon A-Format absolute encoder receiver implementation on the TI PRU-ICSS interfaces with the Nikon encoders either via point-to-point communication or up to 3 Nikon encoders connected on a bus.
-Nikon encoders use a proprietary asynchronous serial bi-directional half-duplex communication protocol compliant with the RS-485.
-The encoder can generate either single- or multi-turn absolute position data and can operate at a baud rate of up to 16 MHz.
+Nikon A-Format absolute encoder receiver implementation on the TI PRU-ICSS interfaces with the Nikon A-Format encoders either via point-to-point communication or up to 3 Nikon A-Format encoders connected on a bus.
+Nikon A-Format encoders use a proprietary asynchronous serial bi-directional half-duplex communication protocol compliant with the RS-485.
+The encoder can generate either single- or multi-turn absolute position data and can operate at a baud rate of up to 16 Mhz.
 Besides position data, the encoder can also send status and diagnostic information well.
 Reliability is ensured by using a 3-bit CRC by the receiver and an 8-bit CRC by the encoder.
-Another interesting feature of the Nikon A-Format encoders is the optional battery backup circuit, which can be used in case of power failure.
-Nikon encoders are widely used in industrial machinery, including industrial robots in automobile production lines and machine tools, and are highly valued as the next-generation standard for sensors that can detect the absolute rotational displacement values of robot arms.
+Another interesting feature of the Nikon-A encoders is the optional battery backup circuit, which can be used in case of power failure.
+Nikon A-Format encoders are widely used in industrial machinery, including industrial robots in automobile production lines and machine tools, and are highly valued as the next-generation standard for sensors that can detect the absolute rotational displacement values of robot arms.

 ## Features Supported